 – Watched mom suffer panic attacks and also started having panic attacks myself.

-– Mom and mom’s dad had stomach ulcers.
-And therefore, most likely, h. pylori.
-Probably inherited h. pylori from mom and candida overgrew from feeding on the sugary white-flour based diet as well as the anxiety.
+– Mom and mom’s dad had stomach ulcers, and therefore, most likely, h. pylori.
+Possibly acquired h. pylori from mom and candida overgrew from feeding on the sugary white flour-based diet, as well as the anxiety.

-– Anxiety attacks got worse.
-Phobias got worse.
-Was on Paxil for 3 years until it had to continually be increased in dosage in order to work and I decided to get off it because I started developing bad night sweats and loss of feeling.
+– Anxiety attacks became worse.
+Phobias intensified.
+Was on Paxil for 3 years until it had to continually be increased in dosage in order to be effective, and I decided to get off it, because I started experiencing night sweats and loss of emotion/sensation.

 – Started taking cleansing products (Colonix brand) and starting having colon hydrotherapy.
 This only helped somewhat.
-(I recommend if you get go have a colonic done that you do it in conjunction with taking a colon cleansing product like Colonix or another product that helps move things along.
+(I recommend if you go have a colonic, that you do it in conjunction with taking a colon cleansing product like Colonix or another product that helps move things along.
 Otherwise the colonic on it’s own may not do much.)

-– Was finally diagnosed by stool test to be gluten intolerant.
+– Was finally diagnosed by stool test as gluten intolerant.

 – Went on a carefully watched, strict gluten free diet and was able to eat again.
 Symptoms improved almost right away.

 – Started suffering other stomach problems.
-Was “diagnosed” by muscle testing to have some kind of bacterial infection.
+Was diagnosed by muscle testing (Applied Kinesiology) as having some kind of bacterial infection.

 – took a round of several bottles of homeopathic remedies.
 Saw no improvement.
 Went to another chiropractor-kinesiologist and was muscle tested and found to have a bacterial infection.
 Second person to say that.
 Took a product called Berbercap with Berberine and it seemed to improve my gut symptoms for a while.
 Was told to eliminate sugar from diet.